domicmeia/domicmeia.github.io/content/post/datacenternetwork.md

 - **CWDM/DWDM Transceivers**

 CWDM and DWDM transceivers support various data rate from 1G to 100G.
 They use different wavelengths of light to transmit multiple singals over a single SM fiber, greatly increasing the fiber's capacity.
 It is used in **long-distance connections** between datacenters or for high-bandwidth backbone links, as they allow many channels to be carried over a single fiber pair.
+> DWDMs are primarily used as encryptors and decryptor, but they are also used to aggregate multiple network connections into a single fiber pair.
+These devices are generally used to connect AZs to each other.

 ---